miayam/learn-css/008 Layout/README.md

 ## Manipulate The Element's Position
 We can get an element out of its flow.
 What does that mean?

-Well, normally, an element either sits next to each other (left to right) or stack on each other (top to bottom) as it's written but somehow you want to make the second `<div>` sticks on top as you scroll down or make the `<header>` always in the same position despite the user's scroll position.
+Well, normally, an element either sits next to each other (left to right) or stacks on each other (top to bottom) as it's written but somehow you want to make the second `<div>` sticks on top as you scroll down or make the `<header>` always in the same position despite the user's scroll position.
 How?
 Worry not!
 We have `position` property.